Should I Get a Lawyer for a Minor Car Accident?

 Sometimes, even in simple accidents, the drivers involved tell different stories.
 Maybe the other driver(s) won’t accept blame, or their insurance company is shifting partial fault your way.

 In both states, however, any share of fault reduces your compensation proportionally.
-That’s why having a lawyer matters: attorneys gather evidence, consult witnesses, and work to show the true cause of the crash so you’re not unfairly blamed.
+That’s why having a lawyer who understands Georgia and South Carolina traffic laws matters: Attorneys gather evidence, consult witnesses, and work to show the true cause of the crash so you’re not unfairly blamed.

 If You’re Missing Work or Have Ongoing Medical Treatment